 Brian C. Rosenberg, the sixteenth president of Macalester College, began his tenure at the college in August 2003.

-Rosenberg champions the liberal arts college in the United States: "The liberal arts model rests on a belief in the transformative power of ideas, the necessity of collaborative action for the common good, and the importance of individual self-determination."
+Rosenberg champions the liberal arts college in the United States: “The liberal arts model rests on a belief in the transformative power of ideas, the necessity of collaborative action for the common good, and the importance of individual self-determination.”
 He has been quoted in the press on a variety of issues including higher education access and quality, tuition costs, and college rankings.
-He also writes about education on his Huffington Post blog and in The Chronicle of Higher Education.

 Prior to becoming president, Rosenberg was dean of the faculty and an English professor at Lawrence University in Appleton, Wisconsin.
 Rosenberg served as an English professor and chair of the English department at Allegheny College in Meadville, Pennsylvania, from 1983 to 1998.